 A place to truly relax, The Walled Gardens showcase the variety of ways to display and shape foliage plants.
 Then make your way to the stunning Bowes-Lyon Rose Garden with a spectacular assortment of rose species and other supporting flora.
 Budding gardeners or those with allotments will love The World Food Garden, with 50 different varieties of fruits, vegetables and herbs that’ll inspire you to level-up your landscaping.
 Later, meander through The Pinetum, where you’ll find RHS Wisley’s oldest tree collection.

 Buildings, Centres and Houses

 In between revelling in the magic of the gardens, there’s plenty to learn and enjoy indoors, too.

-    Kids and adults alike will thoroughly enjoy a visit to RHS Hilltop, which is set to open in June

-    2021.
-A significant addition to the garden, it will form the UK’s first dedicated horticultural

-    scientific centre of excellence, with a focus of protecting plants and the planet by creating a

-    greener future.
-The space will allow you to see the work that the garden’s experts are putting in

-    behind-the-scenes to keep the garden thriving.
+Kids and adults alike will thoroughly enjoy a visit to RHS Hilltop.
+A significant addition to the garden, it will form the UK’s first dedicated horticultural scientific centre of excellence, with a focus of protecting plants and the planet by creating a greener future.
+The space will allow you to see the work that the garden’s experts are putting in behind-the-scenes to keep the garden thriving.

-    The Glasshouse was built to celebrate the 200th anniversary of the RHS and is a staggering 12m high

-    and covers the area equal to the size of 10 tennis courts.
-Explore the three climatic zones of

-    Wisley's world-class collection of glasshouse plants from around the world; moist temperate, dry

-    temperature and tropical.
-A visit to the cathedral-like Glasshouse is a must all year round, so make

-    sure you plan enough time on your visit.
+The Glasshouse was built to celebrate the 200th anniversary of the RHS and is a staggering 12m high and covers the area equal to the size of 10 tennis courts.
+Explore the three climatic zones of Wisley's world-class collection of glasshouse plants from around the world; moist temperate, dry temperature and tropical.
+A visit to the cathedral-like Glasshouse is a must all year round, so make sure you plan enough time on your visit.